kylebmeredith/Camera-Calibration/README.md

 ### ArUco Calibration Patterns
 The ArUco patterns provide more accurate, robust, and efficient calibration.
 They are comprised of markers with unique IDs based on a modified Hamming code.
-The library functions can recognize and track these markers as a marker map, which is specified by a configuration file.
+The library functions can recognize and track these markers within a marker map, which is specified by a configuration file.
 This functionality allows precise calibration with partial occlusion (check out this [article](https://www.uco.es/investiga/grupos/ava/node/26) for more details).

 The **ARUCO_SINGLE** pattern is a single, planar marker map, while the **ARUCO_BOX** is a specific non-planar rig with three marker maps mounted onto a precisely dimensioned box.
-Both of these patterns require a input [config list](input/configLists/) with paths to the marker map [config files](input/configs/), specified by the setting: **arucoConfigList_Filename**.
+Both of these patterns require a input [aruco config](input/arucoPatternConfigs/) with paths to the marker map [config files](input/markerMapConfigs/), specified by the setting: **arucoConfigList_Filename**.

-To create your own ArUco pattern, use the [createUniqueMarkermaps](utils/createUniqueMarkermaps.cpp) utility program.
+To create your own ArUco pattern, use the [createArucoPatterns](utils/createArucoPatterns.cpp) utility program.
 This program will create a user specified amount of marker maps with no shared markers between them, allowing simultaneous detection of multiple patterns.
 It also allows a border of customizable width to be drawn around the marker maps.
-The program will output the marker map config files, along with a configList that specifies the settings and allows the program to properly detect the pattern.
-The program includes the novel functionality of printing the 3D coordinates of the marker corners, which requires knowledge of the plane, marker size, and border size.
+The program will output the marker map images and config files, along with an arucoConfig file that specifies the settings and allows the program to properly detect the pattern.
+The calibration program includes the novel functionality of printing the 3D coordinates of ArUco marker corners, which requires knowledge of the 3D plane, marker size, and border size (the necessary values are included in the arucoConfig file).
 The setting **Show_ArucoMarkerCoordinates** toggles between drawing the marker coordinates or IDs on each detected image.

-If you wish to create a pattern that is neither a single map nor a box setup, the program will require some adaptation.
+If you wish to calibrate with a pattern that is neither a single map nor a box setup, the program will require some adaptation.

 ### INTRINSIC MODE